yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### ☠ 💐 PublicDataUSA
 Find your information here: [https://www.publicdatausa.com/](https://www.publicdatausa.com/).
 Copy the URL with your results and enter it along with your name and email address at [https://www.publicdatausa.com/remove.php](https://www.publicdatausa.com/remove.php).

-### PublicRecordsNow
-Find your information here: [https://www.publicrecordsnow.com/](https://www.publicrecordsnow.com/).
-Click on the orange “click here to opt out” button on  [https://www.publicrecordsnow.com/static/view/contact/](https://www.publicrecordsnow.com/static/view/contact/), fill out the form, complete the captcha and send it in.

 ### ☠ 💐 Radaris
 Find your information here: [https://radaris.com](https://radaris.com/).
 Click on &quot;control information&quot; and &quot;remove information&quot; by clicking on the X next to it or by removing specific listings.
 You can also privatize your account.
 You unfortunately need to register to remove information, and are limited to removing six items at a time.
 (I recommend removing items even if you privatize your account because these settings don’t always stick.)
 Details are here: [https://radaris.com/page/how-to-remove](https://radaris.com/page/how-to-remove).
 You will need to confirm your opt-out request by clicking on a link sent to you via email.